opencrvs/infrastructure/README.md

 # Running OpenCRVS locally

-OpenCRVS team is using [Tilt](https://tilt.dev/) to manage development environment.
-Depending on your needs following configurations (Tiltfiles) are available:
+The OpenCRVS team uses [Tilt](https://tilt.dev/) to manage the local development environment.
+Depending on your role and development needs, the following configurations (Tiltfiles) are available:

-- [DevOps developers](#for-opencrvs-devops), basic configuration for Helm charts development, in this configuration tilt uses OpenCRVS release images and Farajaland demo data.
-Docker images are pulled from OpenCRVS container registry.
+- [DevOps developers](#for-opencrvs-devops), This basic configuration is designed for Helm chart development.
+Tilt uses official OpenCRVS release images along with the Farajaland demo data.
+Docker images are pulled from the OpenCRVS container registry.
-- [Country config](#for-opencrvs-country-config-developers), OpenCRVS Core images are pulled from OpenCRVS image registry.
-Country config image is build on using live updates, your code changes are reflected almost immediately.
-Usually in this configuration you have your own fork of Country config repository.
+- [Country config developers](#for-opencrvs-country-config-developers), In this setup, OpenCRVS Core images are pulled from the OpenCRVS container registry.
+The Country Config image is built locally using Tilt's live update feature, so your code changes are reflected almost immediately.
+Typically, you’ll be working with your own fork of the Country Config repository.
-- [Core developers](#for-opencrvs-core-developers), OpenCRVS Core images are build using live updates, your code changes are reflected almost immediately.
-Country config image is pulled from OpenCRVS container registry in default configuration.
-If you already have your own fork of Country config repository and container registry, please reconfigure Tiltfile to use your own registry.
+- [Core developers](#for-opencrvs-core-developers), This configuration builds OpenCRVS Core images locally with live updates enabled, allowing near-instant reflection of code changes.
+By default, the Country Config image is pulled from the OpenCRVS container registry.
+If you maintain your own fork of the Country Config repository and container registry, you should update the Tiltfile to use your own registry.

 ## For OpenCRVS DevOps